Skip to main content

 Beyond direct hormonal modulation, other peptides offer specialized support for various physiological functions, indirectly contributing to overall metabolic and endocrine well-being.

 PT-141, also known as Bremelanotide, is primarily utilized for sexual health.
-It acts on melanocortin receptors in the to enhance libido and sexual arousal.
+It acts on melanocortin receptors in the central nervous system to enhance libido and sexual arousal.
 While its direct metabolic effects are not its primary indication, addressing sexual dysfunction can significantly improve quality of life, which in turn supports mental and emotional well-being, factors that indirectly influence metabolic regulation.
 This peptide represents a unique approach to sexual health, focusing on central nervous system pathways rather than vascular mechanisms.

 Pentadeca Arginate (PDA) is a synthetic analog of BPC-157, a peptide derived from human gastric juice.
 PDA is recognized for its remarkable tissue repair, healing, and anti-inflammatory properties.
 It promotes collagen synthesis, accelerates the healing of various tissues, including tendons, ligaments, muscles, and skin burns, and helps reduce pain.